 As a resident, you have many rights, but you also have responsibilities.
 Your help is needed to make sure the Manor runs smoothly and meets your needs as well as the needs of other residents.

-Restorative nursing interventions promote your ability to adapt and adjust to living as independently and safely as possible.
+Restorative nursing interventions promote the resident’s ability to adapt and adjust to living as independently and safely as possible.
 This concept actively focuses on achieving and maintaining optimal spiritual, physical, mental and psychosocial functioning.

-A telephone is available for private use 24 hours a day in the East Family Room and the family room located on the 100 wing.
+A telephone is available for private use 24 hours a day in the family room located on the 100 wing.
 Residents can also have their own phone installed, in which case they are financially responsible for the installation and monthly charges.